 8. Patience and Discipline: A Recipe for Success

-- Delayed Gratification: Waiting for the right opportunity to make your move.
+- Delayed Gratification: Waiting for the right opportunity.

 9. Enhancing Social and Interpersonal Skills